 It’s easy to get started, and you can request a demo today that will allow you to see the tool and its functionality up close and personal.

-Wipster is a video collaboration tool that aims at helping creatives simplify their video workflow and media-asset management.
-The core goals of the tool are simplicity and efficiency; the overall goal is helping creatives secure faster, more effective feedback.
+Wipster is a video collaboration tool that aims at helping creatives simplify their video workflow and media asset management.
+The core goals of the tool are simplicity and efficiency; the overall goal is to help creatives secure faster, more effective feedback.

 However, the tool also has some negatives.
 For instance, many users complain about the steep charges required to add users to an account.
 (Meanwhile, alternatives like Filestage are free for external stakeholders.)